 How has the COVID-19 changed the FIRB Regulations?

-On 29 March 2020, the Australian government announced changes to the FIRB regulations in hope to protect Australia’s economy in the current situation.
+On 29 March 2020, the Australian government announced changes to the FIRB regulations in the hope of protecting Australia’s economy in the current situation.
 The changes which were effective as of 10:30pm on 29 March 2020, are changes to the screening thresholds and the processing of application timeframes.

 Prior to new changes, (depending on a person’s investment), different thresholds applied.
 If the investment was under the threshold a person was exempt and did not require additional approval.
 However, the new changes have now reduced the threshold to $0 despite the type of investment.